BUSINESSES: Formalities for intra-Community trade

 - retail sales to foreigners with delivery in France (taxed in France);

 - free samples, etc.

 The overseas départements are: French Guyana, Martinique, Guadeloupe and Réunion Island.Retour haut de page

 You must file the goods trade declaration if you are subject to VAT and you engage in intra-Community trade.

-The filing requirement applies to all natural and legal persons engaging in trade between Member States who are established, identified or represented in France.
+The filing requirement applies to all taxable persons engaging in trade between France and another Member State, who are established, identified or represented in France.